cpu0x00/bypassing-udp-vpn-restriction/README.md

 - requirments for all methods:
 	- a vps located outside the country of restriction (a digital ocean droplet in san fransisco used in this project)

-	- resources is not an issue here (use the cheapest possible machine ;) )
+	- resources is not an issue here (use the cheapest possible machine or AWS free ties machines FREE for 1 YEAR ;) )